Morel Mushroom Season in Indiana

 Much has been written about ideal soil temperatures and many mycology experts tend to agree that 45 – 55 degrees F is an ideal temperature for morel mushrooms.
 I make no claims to be an expert, but when mid-April rolls around and it’s t-shirt weather…I believe we are on to something.
-In 2014, I found my first mess of morel mushrooms of the season in late April (the 23rd to be exact) and continued finding them on into mid May.
+In 2021, the first mess of morel mushrooms of the season were ready for picking in mid April (the 15th to be exact) and we continued finding them on into mid May.

 Love Your Mother

-Some people enjoy the hunt more than the mushrooms themselves (in fact these are the folks I prefer going to the woods with 🙂 ) and this is a major part of the experience.
+Some people enjoy the hunt more than the mushrooms themselves and this is a major part of the experience.
 For me, it’s about getting out into the woods, breathing in the fresh air, clearing the mind, and spending quality time with family & friends – adding a full sack of mushrooms is the icing on the cake.
 For many mushroom hunters, this time of year is equal parts tradition & folklore, and as the season takes shape I look forward to the campfire stories being retold from seasons past.

 If you are looking for a place to hunt mushrooms, NICHES Land Trust properties and preserves are open to the public from Dawn to Dusk.

 I wish you the best with the 2022 Morel Mushroom season and when you get a chance, let me know where you found that bag full of them last season, thanks! 🙂

 If you are looking to buy, sell or invest in wooded property in Indiana, ideally suited for morel mushroom hunting, call or text 765-427-1619 today